-- His base compensation for the remainder of his employment term, but not less than his annualized base compensation; - His target cash bonus; - COBRA premiums for the continuation coverage period available to him and his eligible dependents; and - Full vesting in the maximum benefit payable under his SERPs for the year of his separation.

-Mr. Hart will also receive a prorated portion of the target number of shares of restricted stock awarded for the year of his separation, subject to the attainment of any applicable performance conditions, in the event of his involuntary termination of employment without cause.
+- His base compensation for the remainder of his employment term, but not less than his annualized base compensation; - His target cash bonus; - COBRA premiums for the continuation coverage period available to him and his eligible dependents; - Full vesting in the maximum benefit payable under his SERPs for the year of his separation; and - If Mr. Hart is terminated without cause, full vesting in a prorated number of shares of restricted stock, subject to the actual attainment of any applicable performance conditions.

-Under both Mr. McGraw's and Mr. Hart's employment agreements, the above payments will be made in two equal installments: one half seven months after separation, and the other half six months thereafter.
+Under both Mr. McGraw's and Mr. Hart's employment agreements, the above cash payments will be made in two equal installments: one half seven months after separation, and the other half six months thereafter.
 Their employment agreements also have the same definition of "constructive termination," which includes (1) a reduction in the executive's base compensation or his authority, duties or responsibilities; (2) our breach of the employment agreement; (3) an attempt to require the executive to engage in an illegal act (or to illegally fail to act); or (4) the relocation of the executive more than 30 miles from where he currently works.

 If an NEO other than Mr. McGraw or Mr. Hart is involuntarily terminated without cause, any vested options granted under the 2001 LTIP will remain exercisable during the 60-day period following an executive's separation from employment, and any vested options granted under the 2011 LTIP will remain exercisable during the 30-day period following an executive's separation from employment; any restricted shares awarded to the NEO vest in the manner described above with respect to retirement.
-The concept of "constructive termination" does not apply for our NEOs other than Mr. McGraw and Mr. Hart.
+The concept of "constructive termination" does not apply to our NEOs other than Mr. McGraw and Mr. Hart.

 Change in Control.
-Upon the occurrence of a change in control, any outstanding options granted under the 2001 LTIP or the 2011 LTIP vest and are immediately exercisable, and any transfer, vesting or performance requirements imposed upon restricted stock awards are deemed satisfied and lapsed at the superior performance level.
+Upon the occurrence of a change in control, any outstanding options granted under the 2001 LTIP or the 2011 LTIP vest and are immediately exercisable, and any transfer, vesting or performance requirements imposed upon restricted stock awards are deemed satisfied and lapsed at the target level.